rveciana/rveciana.github.io/_posts/other/2015-12-22-npm_packages.md

 {% endhighlight %}
 1. You have to either create a user or set your existing user to the project.
 2. config ls will test if the user is set properly
-3. publish will pusblish if everything is well configured
+3. publish will publish if everything is well configured
-4. If you want to publish a new bersion, you have first to create it using version.
+4. If you want to publish a new version, you have first to create it using version.
 The *package.json* file will have a new version, and the git repo will be tagged with the new version too.
 The update types are:
 ..1. patch: v0.0.1 will become v0.0.2
 ..2. minor: v0.0.1 will become v0.1.0
 ..3. major: v0.0.1 will become v1.0.0